 My articles have appeared on a variety of grief and writing blogs as well as Windy City Times, Chicago Tribune and Huffington Post.
 In my copious spare time, I feed my reading habit by reviewing a wide variety of books on BroadwayWorld.com.
 A native St. Louisan, I’m a lifelong Cardinals fan and will gladly take on any comers in musical theatre trivia.

-I’m a card-carrying member of the Alliance of Independent Authors, Chicago Writers Association and ACT UP/NY (just kidding – we don’t have membership cards in ACT UP/NY).
+I’m a card-carrying member of the Alliance of Independent Authors, Chicago Writers Association, Chicago Women in Publishing and ACT UP/NY (just kidding – we don’t have membership cards in ACT UP/NY).